-Ante Ivicevich made wine in Yugoslavia, in a 3 story stone building with a tile roof.
-On the bottom floor was the wine cellar, with wooden kegs/ barrels, the second floor was the living and accommodation, and the third being a loft.
-Mick, Ante’s son, also made wine in this cellar with his father, and continued after Ante’s death at 40 years of age.
-The wine they made was sold to travelling merchants, blended and sold abroad, as well as to local cafés.
-Ante had a good reputation for wine among the travelling wine merchants who brought wine to trade as they moved through the villages.
+Ante Ivicevich, and son Mick, made wine in Yugoslavia, in a three-story stone building with a tile roof.
+The ground floor was the wine cellar, with wooden kegs/ barrels, the second floor was the living quarters and the third was a loft.
+Ante had a good reputation as a winemaker.
+They made and blended the wine, selling to to local cafes, and abroad as well as to travelling merchants who bought wine to trade as they moved through the villages.

 Mick Ivicevich was born in a stone house in Podosmina, Yogoslavia but he travelled to New Zealand in 1904, where he went gum digging at Awanui in the far north for a number of years.
 The price of gum was not great, and times were hard for everyone so he also cut hair to supplement his earnings.
 Mick took sick and was hospitalised with a kidney complaint, which almost took his life.
 After that close call Mick decided to go back to Yugoslavia hoping the doctors there could improve his condition.
 When he arrived back in Yugoslavia in 1912 he went to a herbalist named Sadicovich, who helped him with his treatment, consisting of mainly juniper berries, which helped him immensely.
 Later in 1912 Mick married Anne Piacun.
 Four children were born, although their first son died in his infancy, two daughters Mary and Ago were born, then Tony was born in 1923.